 The processing time for an SSN varies.
 The Social Security Administration has to verify all documents with the Department of Homeland Security before an SSN can be assigned.

 If you’re applying for a Social Security card to prepare for a new job, one of the key aspects you may want to start considering is the management of your finances.
-For example, even the most basic tasks in the U.S. such as getting a credit card, leasing an apartment, and getting a cell phone plan or student loan all require an American credit score
+For example, did you know that even the most basic services in the U.S. such as getting a credit card, leasing an apartment, and getting a cell phone plan or student loan all require a U.S. credit score?

-Nova Credit has built technology to translate credit data from countries like Australia, Canada, India, Mexico, the UK and more into a U.S.-equivalent score that newcomers can elect to share with U.S. companies when they apply for credit products here.
-Learn more here.
+Unfortunately, since it is impossible to transfer your credit history from your home country into the U.S., having an American credit score often means building one from scratch, which can be quite the lengthy process.
+The good news is that Nova Credit has built technology to translate credit data from countries like Australia, Canada, India, Mexico, the UK and more into a U.S.-equivalent score that newcomers can elect to share with U.S. companies when they apply for credit products here.